saultcollege/shell-basics/README.md

 > **_EXERCISE_**
 >
 > Use the `cd` command to navigate to several different directories in your system.
 Use relative paths, and experiment with using various combinations of the `.`, `..`, and `~` symbols.
-(Don't worry, you can't break anything with the `cd` command.)
+(Experiment without fear!
+You can't break anything with the `cd` command.)

 #### Paths and Spaces